Inspiration

 …as well as weird color and font combinations.

-With the growth of no-code technologies another trend from the past returns.
+With the growth of no-code technologies, another trend from the past returns.
 We are seeing the designer and developer professions merging as it was at the dawn of the internet in the early 2000s.

-We have gradually moved from PCs to mobile devices, and now chips are being embedded right into us, making us the new UI.
+We have gradually moved from PCs to mobile devices, and now chips are embedded right into us, making us the new UI.
 Does it mean the end of the history of the internet as we know it, or are we heading into another cycle of rethinking the past?

 Read also: